 A story of skill, sand and fire (with glassworking demonstration)

 The thousand-year craft of Venetian glass-making is recounted in a guided tour through the rooms of the new museum, which house some of the famous works that made, and continue to make, the city’s glass legendary throughout the world – not only for the technical skill of its craftsmen but also for the creativity of the artists and designers who have drawn inspiration from the huge potential of glass as a material.
 The visit to the Glass museum combines a visual experience with the chance to actually touch some of the materials and instruments, gaining further insight into the “secrets” shared by the great master glassmakers.
-The itinerary is completed with a glassworking demonstration at the Abate Zanetti Glass School and a particular surprise for families.
+The itinerary is completed with a glassworking demonstration at the Abate Zanetti Glass School.

 Duration: 2 hours.